Skip to content

 Entry Requirements

-Candidates will be embarking upon a challenging course and will also need to balance personal situations (home and paid work) with the amount of degree work required to cover during the course.
+Candidates will be embarking upon a challenging course and will also need to balance personal situations (home and paid work) with the amount of degree work required during the course.
 This could be an extra 12 or more hours per week.

 All candidates must have the support of their employer as the apprenticeship will involve regular progress reviews, conducting a work-based project and building a portfolio of work-based evidence.
 Also, apprentices will be required to complete job-related assignments that may require them to have greater access to management activities.
-If you are interested in undertaking this apprenticeship, please seek approval through your current employer, as individuals can not apply directly.
-Our Apprenticeship team will be happy to discuss the next steps with you via Telephone (01603 773365) or email (apprenticeships@cnn.ac.uk)

 Learning Outcomes

-BA (Hons) Leadership , Management Degree
+• BA Leadership & Management Degree

 Objective